Who We Are

 "Neurodiversity is the diversity of human brains and minds - the infinite variation in neurocognitive functioning within our species.”
 (Nick Walker)

 Neurodiversity is a term that refers to a natural variation in the "wiring" of the human brain.
-UCLA Lab School defines neurodiversity as "the range of differences in individual brain function and behavioral traits, regarded as part of normal variation in the human population" (LEAP, 2017).
-Neurodiversity ranges from being a single variation in thinking or actions (a person who is a little "quirky") to more involved neurological diversity, usually warranting a diagnosis of Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Tourette Syndrome, and/or learning differences such as dyslexia and dyscalculia.
+The Meriam-Webster Dictionary (2025) defines neurodiverstiy as "the individual differences in brain functioning regarded as normal variations within the human population."
+Neurodiversity ranges from being a single variation in thinking or doing to more involved neurological diversity.

 Even though a person can self-identify as neurodivergent, several formal diagnoses that are considered neurodivergent include: